andy5211d/Standig-899D/README.md

 Here is a mostly complete schematic and PCB pics of my 899D combo hot air & soldering station.
 Note, the schematic is a modified copy of the schematic from acbaruth/898D repository.
-I have not checked very component to see it they are correct for the 899D however the PCBs are simmular but not identical.
+I have not checked every component to see it they are correct for the 899D however the PCBs are simmular but not identical.

 The Standig unit uses a 6 pin soldering iron connector.
 I have also used a Yihua 907H soldering